 Extracurricular activities have become a very important part of a child’s educational process.
 Although they may not be an integral part of the school curriculum; they are important in developing and discovering a child’s skillset and passion.

-According to Wikipedia, Extracurricular activities are activities that fall outside of the normal school curriculum.
-They can range from sports to music lessons, to ballet, drama, dance- anything that is a regularly scheduled activity that your child participates in outside of regular school hours.
+Extracurricular activities are activities that fall outside of the normal school curriculum.
+They can range from sports to music lessons, to ballet, drama, dance.
+It is any regularly scheduled activity that your child participates in outside of regular school hours.

-Extracurricular activities have evolved from the activities that we are used to such as ballet, karate, and dance to activities such as coding, robotics, and Mandarin.
-This is because the world is moving in a different direction and the only way to prepare your child for this changing world is to enroll your child for Extracurricular activities that will equip your child for the future.
+Extracurricular activities have evolved from activities such as ballet, karate, and dance to activities such as coding, robotics, and Mandarin.
+This is because the future is changing and traditional education is not enough.
+One of the only ways to prepare your child is to enrol your child for extracurricular activities that will help equip your child for the future.

 Benefits of Extracurricular activities

 When a child starts to develop a hobby or learn a sport early, that child becomes more willing to learn new techniques and more open-minded about skill acquisition.
 Extracurricular activities are widely believed to positively impact a child’s growth, not just academically.

 According to one study, involvement in extracurricular activities directly correlates to improved academic, psychological, and behavioural function.
 Other benefits include learning time management, becoming more accountable, and raising self-esteem.
 Extracurricular activities also look good on college applications and a resume.